Replacing functors with enriched ones: Introduction

 By a topological (model) category, we mean a $\Top$-enriched (model) category.
 For the analogous result in the context of simplicial categories, we refer the reader to \Cref{theorem:MainTheoremSimplicial1}.
 The definition of a \emph{good} topological model category is somewhat technical and given in \Cref{def:TopologicalGoodness} below.
 However, most topological model categories that one encounters in nature satisfy the assumptions of \Cref{def:TopologicalGoodness},\footnote{In fact, the author is not aware of any natural example of a topological model category that is not good in the sense of \Cref{def:TopologicalGoodness}.} meaning that \Cref{TheoremA} applies to them.
 Moreover, \Cref{TheoremA} can be strengthened to produce Quillen equivalences between certain model categories of unenriched and enriched functors, see \Cref{theorem:MainTheoremTopological,theorem:MainTheoremSimplicial2}.

-As a byproduct of the simplicial version of this theorem, we obtain a result on the existence of simplicial (co)fibrant replacement functors in general simplicial model categories (see \Cref{cor:SimplicialCofibrantReplacment}) and the following result on simplicial localizations.
+As a byproduct of the simplicial version of this theorem, we obtain a result on the existence of simplicial (co)fibrant replacement functors in general simplicial model categories (see \Cref{cor:SimplicialCofibrantReplacment}) and an alternative proof of a result of Lurie on simplicial localizations.

-\begin{theoremA} Let $\Cin$ be a small simplicial category that either admits tensors by the standard simplex $\Delta[n]$ for every $n \geq 0$, or that admits cotensors by the standard simplex $\Delta[n]$ for every $n \geq 0$.
-Then the simplicial localization of the underlying category of $\Cin$ at the simplicial homotopy equivalences is DK-equivalent to $\Cin$. \end{theoremA}
+\begin{corollaryA}[{\cite[Prop.\ 1.3.4.7]{Lurie2017HigherAlgebra}}] Let $\Cin$ be a small simplicial category that either admits tensors by $\Delta[1]$ or cotensors by $\Delta[1]$.
+Then the simplicial localization of the underlying category of $\Cin$ at the simplicial homotopy equivalences is DK-equivalent to $\Cin$. \end{corollaryA}

-A remarkable corollary of this result is the fact that the localization of the underlying category of the category of finite simplicial sets $\finsSet$ at the set of simplicial homotopy equivalences returns the category $\finsSet$ with its usual simplicial enrichment.\footnote{The simplicial hom-sets of $\finsSet$ generally have the wrong homotopy type; that is, the simplicial hom-set between two finite simplicial sets usually does not agree with the space of maps between the corresponding spaces.
+An interesting corollary of this result is the fact that the localization of the underlying category of the category of finite simplicial sets $\finsSet$ at the set of simplicial homotopy equivalences returns the category $\finsSet$ with its usual simplicial enrichment.\footnote{The simplicial hom-sets of $\finsSet$ generally have the wrong homotopy type; that is, the simplicial hom-set between two finite simplicial sets usually does not agree with the space of maps between the corresponding spaces.
 The fact that one can still recover the homotopy types of these ``wrong'' mapping spaces by localizing at the ``wrong'' maps strikes the author as remarkable.}

 After treating the simplicial and topological case, we study which functors can be replaced by ones that respect an enrichment in $\s\Set_*$ or $\Top_*$.
 The main result is that, under mild hypotheses, a functor is equivalent to a $\Top_*$- or $\s\Set_*$-enriched one if and only if it is reduced; that is, it preserves the zero object up to weak equivalence.
 For precise statements, see \Cref{theorem:MainTheoremReducedSimplicial1,theorem:MainTheoremReducedTopological}.
 As a corollary of these results, we obtain new symmetric monoidal model categories of spectra in \Cref{example:UnenrichedLydakisModelStructure,example:UnenrichedWSpectra}: we obtain analogues of Lydakis's stable category of simplicial functors \cite{Lydakis1998SimplicialFunctors} and of the $\scrW$-spectra of \cite{MMSS2001DiagramSpectra} where one works with unenriched functors as opposed to $\s\Set_*$- or $\Top_*$-enriched functors.